ctphoenix/Python-Course-Material/chapter10.md

 *** =instructions
 - In turn, call `cross_val_score` using `linear_regression` and `forest regression` as models.
 Store the output as `linear_regression_scores` and `forest_regression_scores`, respectively.
     - Set the parameters `cv=10` to use 10 folds for cross-validation and `scoring=correlation` to use our correlation function defined in the previous exercise.
 - Plotting code has been provided to compare the performance of the two models.
-Use `plt.show()` to plot the revenue for each movie against the fits of the linear regression and random forest regression models.
+Use `plt.show()` to plot the cross-validated correlation between actual and predicted revenue for each movie using the linear and random forest regression models.
     -  Consider: which of the two models exhibits a better fit?

 *** =hint